API Reference

 Return type:

-static run(validation_matrix: numpy.ndarray, likelihood_matrix: numpy.ndarray) numpy.ndarray
+run(validation_matrix: numpy.ndarray, likelihood_matrix: numpy.ndarray) numpy.ndarray

 Run EHM2 to compute and return association probabilities